Vampire2008/SexAndFurryTitty1-NoMatch3Mod/README.md

-# No Match 3 mod for game Sex and Furry Titty 1
+# No Match 3 mod for game Sex and Furry Titty 1, 2

 This mod enable story mod by default if event it not unlocked.
 And simplify match 3 game that can be win with 1-2 steps.

 ## Installation

-Download an archive from releases section and unzip it to game folder `Love Stories FT`.
+Download an archive for the game you need from releases section and unzip it to game folder.

+Note: game folder is:

+* SaFT 1 - `Love Stories FT`
+* SaFT 2 - `Sex and the Furry Titty 2`

 This mod shipped with Bepinex engine.